ArfatulAsif/World-Tour/India - Shilong/Travel Itinerary.md

 ### Arrival & Border Crossing
 - 🚗 **Reach Dawki Border by 10 AM:** Complete immigration at Dawki Tamabil Border.
 - 🚖 **Shared Taxi to Shillong Police Bazar:** After immigration, take a shared taxi (500-700 INR per person) or walk to Dawki Bazar to catch a sumo (300 INR per person).
-The sumo departs before 1 PM.
+The last sumo departs before 1 PM.
 - 🚙 **Arrival at Shillong Police Bazar:** You'll arrive in the evening.

 ### Evening Activities